 To start your ukulele journey, you don’t need to spend a lot of money on a fancy instrument to learn the basics, particularly as a young starter’s instrument tends to get a fair bit of bashing about!
 A soprano ukulele will do the job nicely (although if you’d like a larger instrument for a grown up who will be joining in, a concert or a tenor will have the same tuning but slightly bigger size and sound).
-In previous groups, lots of beginners have started on a mahalo 2500 (around £20 – amazon link here).
-My favourite starter instrument is a ‘makala dolphin’ which feels a bit sturdier (around £40 – amazon link here).
+I love the Makala dolphin and also the kala ukadelic - you can buy a ukulele from Beanstalk Arts here.

 New ukuleles tend to lose their tuning very quickly at first, and take a while to settle so you may wish to invest in an electronic tuner like this.
 But there are also apps you can use on your phone!

 You’ll also need some colourful dot stickers to mark the chord shapes.

 Will my child need my help to complete the course?

 Yes and No!
 I have found that younger learners really benefit from following this course alongside a grown up, but older students should be able to follow this course independently.